aranc23/zfs_mgmt/README.md

 zfsmgmt:monthly: integer n montly snapshots to keep zfsmgmt:yearly: integer n yearly backups zfsmgmt:manage: true/false (only manage snapshots if literal string 'true', all other values are false

+## Philosophy of Operation

+### Timestamps in snapshot names and logging
+Timestamps should use localtime.
+If the user wants gmt/utc they should set the system time apropriately.  (zfs uses local time in the creation property so using anything else just creates apparent mismatches.)

+### Snapshot Management / zfs destroy
+When destroying snapshots according to a given policy, all snapshots should be considered for deletion and all snapshots should be considered as potentially satisfying the retention policy regardless of the name of the snapshot.
+Only the creation property really matters unless the user configures zfsmgmt otherwise.
+If the user wants to preserve a given snapshot it should be preserved using the zfs hold mechanism.
+This allows zfs_mgmt to manage snapshots indepentantly of the mechanism used to create them.